automorph-org/automorph/docs/Examples.md

 # Examples

+The following examples illustrate how to address various remote call use-cases.

-The following examples typically use [default plugins](Plugins) but will work equally well with other plugins.
+The examples typically use [default plugins](Plugins) and focus on demonstrating specific features but will work with any other plugins or feature combinations.

 ## Basic